thicouto/thicouto/README.md

-My name is Thiago Couto and I currently work at mainoffice.me with virtualization of desktops and networks.
+My name is Thiago Couto and I currently work at mainoffice.me with IT infrastructure virtualization.

 I develop several types of automations with Arduino, ESP8266, ESP32 and Raspberrypi.